ruszkipista/cims03-my-car/README.md

 ## 8. Credits

 ### Acknowledgements
-My inspiration for this project came from my own booking where I keep car related transaction data in a google sheet.
+My inspiration for this project came from my own booking where I keep car related transaction data in a google spreadsheet.

 The technical solution started out from the [Task Manager](https://github.com/ruszkipista/ci12-task-master) code along mini project taught in the Code Institute curriculum.